 Social Media presence (Ethical hacking for beginners)

-Ethical hacker definition it is absolutely essential to have a presence on Facebook, Twitter, and LinkedIn to get connected with others in the community and let others know your thoughts, major works, and write for Linkedin Pulse.
+Ethical hacker definition is absolutely essential to have a presence on Facebook, Twitter, and LinkedIn to connect with others in the community and let others know your thoughts, major works, and write for Linkedin Pulse.
 Writing blogs and guest articles are the inbound marketing methods to get noticed and invite potential projects or business.

 Set up your own lab (ethical hacking for beginners)